MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ### Store apps registered as URL handlers hide custom tab UI

 Store-installed PWAs that are participating in the [URL Handler Origin Trial](#url-handlers-origin-trial) will no longer show the Chrome Custom Tab (CCT) when redirecting from the PWA's domain to a matching domain name with a different top-level domain (TLD).
 This redirecting often happens in apps with locale-specific domains; for example, redirecting from `contoso.com` to `contoso.ca` for users in Canada.

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 96

-### URL Protocol Handlers moves to Stable!
+### URL Protocol Handlers moves to Stable

-The origin trial has been concluded, and "intent to ship" has been signed off.
+The origin trial has been concluded.
 The URL Protocol Handlers capability is now shipping in Microsoft Edge 96 Stable.

 See also:
 *  [Protocol handlers origin trial](#protocol-handlers-origin-trial)